by Chris Baumgartner

 Charlie Daniels is a country musician best known for his 1979 hit song “The Devil Went Down to Georgia.”
-His group the Charlie Daniels Band is best known for its 1975 anthem “The South’s Gonna Do It.”
+His group the Charlie Daniels Band is best known for its 1975 anthem “The South’s Gonna Do It Again.”

 If you ever go down to the wooley swamp.

-“The Legend of Wooley Swamp” is a 1980 song by Charlie Daniels (see previous note).
+“The Legend of Wooley Swamp” is a 1980 song by the Charlie Daniels Band (see previous note).

 [Title on screen.]
 “LASERBLAST.”
 Terrible name for laser eye surgery.
 Scares away the customers.

 LASIK is a popular type of corrective eye surgery performed using lasers to reshape the cornea; it is commonly used to improve eyesight in patients with myopia, hyperopia, or astigmatism.

 Gianni Russo, I remember her from, oh, wait a minute.

 Gianni Russo is best remembered for playing Marlon Brando’s son-in-law Carlo Rizzi in The Godfather.